Notes on the data: Birthplace & Non-English-speaking residents

-People born in predominantly non-English speaking countries resident in Australia for five years or more, 2011
+People born in predominantly non-English-speaking countries resident in Australia for five years or more, 2021

-Policy context: People in this category were born in predominantly non-English speaking countries and have been in Australia for five years or more.
-In the post-war period (in particular from the 1950s), the majority of immigrants from non-English speaking countries came from Europe; in recent years the proportion of these immigrants from Europe has declined.
-The most rapidly growing non-English speaking groups are now from Asia (including from countries such as China, India, Viet Nam and Malaysia), and from Africa .
+In the post-war period (in particular from the 1950s), the majority of immigrants from non-English-speaking countries came from Europe; in recent years the proportion of these immigrants from Europe has declined, with increasing numbers coming, in particular, from across Asia (South East Asia, North East Asia and Southern and Central Asia).

-Notes: The data comprise people born in predominantly non-English speaking countries arriving prior to 2007.
+Notes: The data comprise people born in predominantly non-English-speaking countries arriving before 2012.

-'Predominantly non-English speaking countries' comprise all but the following overseas countries, designated as 'English speaking': Canada, Ireland, New Zealand, South Africa, United Kingdom and the United States of America.
+'Predominantly non-English-speaking countries' comprise all but the following overseas countries, designated here as 'English-speaking': Canada, Ireland, New Zealand, South Africa, United Kingdom and the United States of America.

-The data exclude the 5.6% of the population who did not state their country of birth, as well as the 4.5% of people born overseas who did not state their year of arrival.
-(The proportions excluded were calculated based on the Australian data.)
+In the data workbooks, the numerator excludes the 5.3% of the population (this percentage varies across States/Territories) who did not provide their country of birth, as well as the 2.4% of the population born overseas who did not state their year of arrival: however, these records are included in the denominator.

 Numerator: People born in predominantly non-English speaking countries, and resident in Australia for five years or more